gvpm/CAEngine/README.md

 //+1 greater than

 ####underPop.addStateTuple(e.createStateTuple(stateOne, 2, -1));
-//(statetuple is valid if you have less than 2 neighbours in state one)
+//(In this case statetuple is valid if you have less than 2 neighbours in state one)

 ####overPop.addStateTuple(e.createStateTuple(stateOne, 3, 1));